22 million people need humanitarian assistance in East AfricaLast Update：2018/06/10

-The growing humanitarian crisis in South Sudan has forced 2 million people displaced internally and 1.9 million refugees fleeing to neighbouring countries with 1 million in Uganda alone.
-Children and women make up over 85% of the total refugee population arriving Uganda.
-Food and shelters are the most urgent need among them.
+The growing humanitarian situation in South Sudan has forced over 4 million people to become displaced, with over 1.3 million in Uganda alone.
+Children and women make up about 85% of the total refugee population arriving in Uganda.
+Food and clean water are two of the most urgent needs among them.

-Up to 6 million people, which is 50% of the population, are severely food insecure across the country.
-While famine is no longer occurring, the situation continues to be very critical and some areas could slip back into famine easily if humanitarian effort be jeopardised.
+More than 7 million people, which is more than half of the population, are in need of food security and livelihood assistance across the country.
+While famine is over at the moment, the situation continues to be very critical, and some areas may slip back into famine easily if humanitarian effort is jeopardised.
 Brutal conflict and climate change continue to wreak havoc on the country’s deteriorating economy and food crisis.
-The nation has been in conflict since December 2013 where over 3.9 million people are displaced, according to the United Nations.
-Over 270,000 children are already severely malnourished across South Sudan, and 840,000 are acutely malnourished.

 Livestock owners cannot sell their animals in the market because their cattle and goats are too skinny.